AckeeCZ/petrus/docs/api.md

 #### `authorizable(AuthorizableComponent, Firewall, Loader) => AuthorizedComponent`

+> `authorizable` HOC will be deprecated soon.
+We suggest using `Authenticated` component instead

 High order component that based on current state of the `auth` reducer renders one of these components:

 -   `AuthorizableComponent` it is rendered only if an authorized user had been fetched (-> `state.auth.user`)